Phil Johnson (basketball, born 1941): Utah Jazz (1982–1984)

+Kansas City/Sacramento Kings (1984–1988)

 On November 30, 1984, the Kansas City Kings hired Johnson as head coach, after Jack McKinney resigned following a 1–8 start.
 The Kings finished the 1984–85 season 31–51.
 The Kings then moved to Sacramento, California, and Johnson coached the Kings' first two seasons in Sacramento.
 The team made the playoffs the first season.
 Following a 14–32 start, in the second year, the Kings fired Johnson on February 9, 1987.
 This was the second time the team fired Johnson from the head coaching position.

+Utah Jazz (1988–2011)

-Johnson was an assistant coach with the Utah Jazz from December 11, 1988 until his resignation on February 10, 2011.
+Johnson was an assistant coach with the Utah Jazz from December 11, 1988, until his resignation on February 10, 2011.
 During his stint with the Jazz, he was named the NBA's top assistant coach four times by an annual survey of NBA general managers (2002, 2004, 2007, 2010).

+Post-playing career

 In 1992, Johnson was inducted into the Weber State University Sports Hall of Fame.
 In 2011, he was inducted into the Utah Sports Hall of Fame.
 On July 12, 2016, Johnson was awarded the inaugural Tex Winter Assistant Coach Lifetime Impact Award by the NBA Coach's Association.
 Utah State University inducted him into the Athletic Hall of Fame on September 4, 2016.